-Finally, please be your usual pro-active selves with this so we can make it as smooth and safe as possible.
+Finally, please be pro-active with this so we can make it as smooth and safe as possible.
 Please liaise with the other staff on duty so we have staff covering all areas (walkie-talkies).
-There should be 4 members of staff per break (3 from outside break duty and 1 from the library duty) Heads of Section and Deputy Heads will support too.
+There should be 3 members of staff per break (3 from outside break duty and 1 from the library duty) Heads of Section, Assistant Heads and Deputy Head will support too.